gfusee/seal/docs/Design.md

 The security of encrypted data relies on the following assumptions:

 - **Key server integrity**: The Seal key servers are not compromised, or, in the case of threshold encryption, fewer than the required threshold are compromised.
 This includes both the Seal key servers and the Sui full nodes they depend on to evaluate the access policies.
 - **Correct access control policy**: The access control policy associated with the encrypted data is accurate and appropriately configured.
 If package upgrades are enabled, the package owner can modify the policy at any time.
-The new policy replaces the previous one and governs future access.

 ## Key Server
 A light server is initialized with an identity-based encryption (IBE) master secret key and has access to a trusted full node.
 In simple deployments, the server runs as a backend service with the secret key stored in protected storage, optionally secured using a software or hardware vault.
 More advanced deployments may use secure enclaves, MPC committees, or even air-gapped environments to enhance security.